You shall know the truth and the truth shall set you free

-It is time for the bride of Christ to “trim the wicks of their lamps,” or “revive” their spiritual lives by repenting from anything that will blur or smother their spiritual vision or “light,” in anticipation of the arrival of the Bridegroom.
+It is time for the bride of Christ (and yes the bride is the body of Christ) to “trim the wicks of their lamps,” or “revive” their spiritual lives by repenting from anything that will blur or smother their spiritual vision or “light,” in anticipation of the arrival of the Bridegroom.
 Jesus said in Jn.
 8:31-32, “If you abide in [the truth of] My Word you are My disciples indeed.
 And [then] you shall [progressively] know the [whole] truth [through the Spirit of Truth Who constantly indwells you, Rom.
 8:9; 1 Jn.
-2:20, 29,] and the Truth [about my Word and all circumstances] shall set you free [from the power of deception.]”
+2:20, 29,] and the Truth [about my Word and all your circumstances] shall set you free [from the power of deception.]”

 This is not about common courtesy but about totally abstaining from evil.
 False church doctrine is a most dangerous kind of evil.
-It is directed at abolishing our eternal lives in heaven, not just at "exploiting" us and making us into "utensils" for evildoers here on earth, (2 Pt.
+It is directed at abolishing our eternal lives in heaven, not just at "exploiting" us and making us into "utensils" for evildoers here on earth – as if exploitation and such abuse isn’t bad enough, (2 Pt.
 2:1-3.)

-Just these few statements from Jesus’ own mouth also clarify the matter of unanswered prayers and a lack of personal “revival,” which pressure churches to invent their own gospels and miracles to “make God perform.”
+Just these few statements from Jesus’ own mouth also clarify the matter of unanswered prayers and a lack of personal “revival,” which lead “lawless” churches to invent their own gospels and miracles to “make God perform.”

 Similarly, we cannot ask God to change the real, contextual; Scriptural prophesies that came from His own mouth, (read Mt.
 24; Lu.
 17:20-37,) to make this world into a better world.
-This fallen world will go from bad to worse “like in the days of Noah and Lot,” Jesus said - and is therefore destined for the fire at His return, (2 Pt.
+This fallen world will go from bad to worse “like in the days of Noah and Lot,” Jesus said.
+The entire planet is, therefore, destined for the fire at His return, (2 Pt.
 3:10-14.)

-These are only a few of the many end-time deceivers' pitfalls, but they are serious dangers indeed.
+Þ A “worldwide revival” is only one of the many end-time pitfalls.
 Did Jesus give us the authority to ‘change’ the leaders and decided members of these churches?
 No. Must we pray for them?
-Yes – especially for the opening of the eyes and minds of their captives, because these leaders know exactly what they are doing.
+Yes – especially for the opening of the eyes and minds of their captives, because those leaders know exactly what they are doing.

 And what now, while we are still living under all these satanic attacks of false doctrine?
 Eph.
-5:11, “Have nothing to do with the fruitless deeds of darkness, but rather expose them [to warn the believing, blood-bought body of Christ, which is real, Godly love for Jesus…]”
+5:11 commanded, “Have nothing to do with the fruitless deeds of darkness, but rather expose them [to warn the believing, blood-bought body of Christ, which is real, Godly love for Jesus…]”